tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 categories: ['writing', 'remote work']
 ---

-At the time of writing, many people across the world are forced to work from home as a result of the [COVID-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic).
+At the time of writing, many people around the world are forced to work from home as a result of the [COVID-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic).
 This sudden transition to working from home is a major change for most.
 Fortunately for those of us new to remote work, there is an experienced remote workforce willing to share their knowledge.

 One of the areas of advice that sticks out to me is around managing communication and interruptions.
-A lot of this thinking has been spurred from this [two](https://rework.fm/remote-work-q-a-1/) [part](https://rework.fm/remote-work-q-a-2/) Q&A session on the [Rework podcast](https://rework.fm/) (from the team at Basecamp).
-At Basecamp, they have a bias towards asynchronous communication:
+A lot of this thinking has been spurred from this [two](https://rework.fm/remote-work-q-a-1/) [part](https://rework.fm/remote-work-q-a-2/) Q&A session on the [Rework podcast](https://rework.fm/).
+At [Basecamp](https://basecamp.com/), they have a bias towards asynchronous communication:

 > At Basecamp our perfect-world rule of thumb is 'real-time sometimes, asynchronous most of the time'.